Merging Behavioral and Developmental Practices: An Integral Framework for Deep Listening and Thinking

 In this paper, the authors (Otto Laske, Alessandro Rossi) lay out a practical approach to integral counseling (part A) and consulting to teams (part B), based on the Constructive Developmental Framework (CDF).
 The main topic is how to combine interventions for strengthening developmental level and cognitive fluidity, seen as intrinsically related as well as mingled in practice.
 CDF tools are described as prompts that trigger evidence about the frame of reference based on which clients and teams think, feel, and make decisions.
 Theoretically, the proposed framework includes and transcends both Wilber’s quadrants and Bhaskar’s moments of dialectic, showing a path toward integral constellations work for which teachable and learnable pragmatic tools are presently hard to find.
 A Developmental Framework for Deep Listening and Thinking

-2 Replies to “Merging Behavioral and Developmental Practices: An Integral Framework for Deep Listening and Thinking”
+2 thoughts on “Merging Behavioral and Developmental Practices: An Integral Framework for Deep Listening and Thinking”

 Comments are closed.